I keep talking about how crappy startup is. It is. You just don’t know what will work and whether a startup pivot is needed, but that’s the point.

 Ben started out working at Google, but as a non-engineer at Google, he felt there was only so far that he could go in that culture.
 He kept talking about doing a startup but it was his girlfriend who told him, “You should either do it or stop talking about it.”

 Ben set out to transform every cell phone into a clothing retail outlet with an app called Tote.
 It was an app for the iPhone.
-It pulled data from online product catalogs to create a meta catalogue for shoppers on the go.
+It pulled data from online product catalogs to create a meta catalog for shoppers on the go.
 You could find particular products across retailers, sorted by location.

 The app was pretty enough, and the idea interesting enough, that they found institutional funding in early 2009 from First Mark Capital in New York.